prg007/C-projects/README.md

 # C-projects
-This repository contains all my C++ projects that I have built so far
+This repository contains all my C and C++ projects that I have built so far

 ## HUffman Encoding:
 This is a data compression and decompression program that uses the Huffman Encoding and Decoding approach.
 It can compress